-FIG. 1. a) Schematic of a magnetic helical state, with color map showing the normalized m_y component. b) Schematic of a magnetic surface spiral state, with color map showing the normalized m_y component. c) Schematic of a magnetic surface spiral state, with color map showing the normalized m_z component. d) Simulated x-ray imaging projection of a magnetic helix.
-Regions of black (white) represent net magnetization towards (away) from the reader. e) X-ray holographic image of a magnetic helix. f) X-ray scattering hologram of a magnetic helix.
+FIG. 1. a) Schematic of a magnetic helical state. b) Schematic of a magnetic surface spiral state. c) Simulated x-ray imaging projection of a magnetic helix.
+Regions of black (white) represent net magnetization towards (away) from the reader. d) X-ray holographic image of a magnetic helix. e) X-ray scattering hologram of a magnetic helix.
 The dashed circle marks the q-range for the zero-field helical state.
-The direct transmission of the beam is masked for clarity. g) Simulated x-ray imaging projection of the surface spiral state. h) X-ray holographic image of a surface spiral state. i) X-ray scattering hologram of a magnetic surface spiral.
-The direct transmission from the holography apertures is masked for clarity.
+The direct transmission of the beam is masked for clarity. f) Simulated x-ray imaging projection of the surface spiral state. g) X-ray holographic image of a surface spiral state. h) X-ray scattering hologram of a magnetic surface spiral.